JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 <img src="../assets/img/New-Revive-Button-in-SteamVR.png" class="img-responsive" alt="New Revive Button in SteamVR - Yaay!" width="1000">

-For future refernce, you can launch Stormland from the Revive Dashboard that appears after clicking the Revive button.
-You can also launch it from the Steam menu like any other game.
+For future refernce, you can launch Stormland from the Revive Dashboard that appears after clicking the Revive button. (get pic - josh)You can also launch it from the Steam menu like any other game.

-By default there is no way to press the in-game Pause Menu button with the Valve Index Controllers.
-We will assign the left A button to this function.
+By default there is no way to press the in-game Pause Menu button with the Valve Index Controllers and the jump button doesn't work.

+We will assign the left A button to the Pause Menu and the right A button to Jump.

 Launch SteamVR and once it's running press the System button on the Knuckles to bring up the System Menu.

 1. Select Settings